mm9942/crypt_guard/README.md

 - **Flexibility and Modularity**: The recent changes to our implementation for Dilithium and Falcon emphasize a generic and unified interface.
 This approach not only simplifies usage but also grants developers the flexibility to integrate different algorithms and signature modes seamlessly into their projects.
 By abstracting the complexity, we ensure that you can focus on what matters most - securing your applications efficiently.

 - **Logging Functionality**: CryptGuard now includes a new logging feature designed to enhance operational transparency and assist in debugging processes.
 This logging functionality meticulously records every significant step in the cryptographic process without compromising security.
 Specifically, it logs the initiation and completion of key generation, message encryption, and decryption processes, including the cryptographic algorithm used (e.g., AES, XChaCha20) and the key encapsulation mechanism (e.g., Kyber1024).
 Importantly, to uphold the highest standards of security and privacy, CryptGuard's logging mechanism is carefully designed to exclude sensitive information such as encryption keys, unencrypted data, file paths, or any personally identifiable information.
 This ensures that while users benefit from detailed logs that can aid in troubleshooting and verifying cryptographic operations, there is no risk of exposing sensitive data.

-### Current Release

-The present version, **1.2**, emphasizes detailed cryptographic operations.
-This version is ideal for those who want a fast but not too complicated, elaborate approach to cryptography and don't want to use asynchronous code.
-Asynchronous capabilities will be reimplemented in a later update (but this time as a feature).
-For those who prefer using async implementation, use version 1.0.3 until a later update is released.
-This version's syntax is more user-friendly and does not require the definition of too many structs like in 1.1.X or 1.1.0 but allows for precise control over the encryption and decryption algorithm as well as the Kyber key size.
-It allows the usage of Kyber1024, Kyber768, and Kyber512.
-Now you also can use logging cappabilitys.

 ## Usage Examples